Photo by excitant.uk.co

 Photo by piwcworcester.org

 Shrinkage is a mother, ladies.
 Fortunately, there are a few ways to combat it.
-I pull my hair into a low ponytail at night (check out Jeweliana Palencia's video).
+I pull my natural hair into a low ponytail at night (check out Jeweliana Palencia's video).
 Other naturals recommend banding or putting their hair into a pineapple.
 Regardless of the method, l strongly suggest finding a stretching technique that works for you.
 It's an easy way to get an additional inch of hang time!

 Whew, you made it to the end!
-I hope that these tips are helpful to you as you continue your own hair growth journey!
+I hope that these tips are helpful to you as you continue your own natural hair growth journey!
 Please hit me up in the comments section with tidbits that you'd like to share as well.